LGBTQ rights in Egypt: Rainbow Flags' incident

 On 22 September 2017, a number of Egyptian youth raised rainbow flags as a way to advocate LGBTQ rights in Egypt, during a concert for the Lebanese band Mashrou' Leila that took place in Cairo.
 Shortly after the concert, images of the attendees went viral on social media and then on a number of Egyptian news websites.
 Starting from 23 September and for a number of days, Egyptian TV hosts such as Ahmed Moussa and Mohamed Al Gheity repeatedly incited violence against the LGBTQ community in general and against those who raised the flags in particular; moreover, they urged the Egyptian state to take immediate actions against anyone who was involved in the incident of raising the rainbow flags during the concert.

-The opinions produced by such TV hosts did not stop there.
-For example, during his show, Ahmed Moussa shared personal information of some of the individuals who raised the flags.
-As a consequence of this campaign, the Egyptian state began arresting a number of individuals based on their actual or perceived sexual orientations and gender identities, whether from the streets, or dating applications, or even from their homes.
-Between 25 September and end of November 2017, at least 84 people were arrested and many of them were subjected to forced anal tests.
+TV host Ahmed Moussa shared personal information of some of the individuals who raised the flags.
+As a consequence of this campaign, the Egyptian police began arresting a number of individuals based on their actual or perceived sexual orientations and gender identities from the streets, dating applications, and from their homes.
+Between 25 September and the end of November 2017, at least 84 people were arrested and many of them were subjected to forced anal tests.
 Two people arrested were accused of halting the rule of the constitution and disrupting the security of the state and society, a charge that would have had them imprisoned for 15 years.
 The two individuals, Sarah Hegazi and Ahmed Alaa, were detained for three months before being released on bail in January 2018.

-The consequences of the rainbow flags' incident and the backlash that followed were as severe as those of Cairo 52, if not worse.
-In addition to the numerous arrests, the crackdown by the Egyptian state, together with the Egyptian media, resulted in a state of trauma and despair among young Egyptian LGBTQ individuals, resulting in Hegazi, who had fled to Canada and was granted asylum, dying by suicide in 2020, along with many attempted suicides by a number of Egyptian LGBTQ youths.
-Egyptian LGBTQ individuals and activists are still recovering from the trauma of that severe backlash.
+The consequences of the rainbow flags' incident and the backlash that followed were comparable to those of Cairo 52.
+In addition to the numerous arrests, the crackdown by the Egyptian police, together with the Egyptian media, resulted in a state of trauma and despair among young Egyptian LGBTQ individuals, resulting in Hegazi, who had fled to Canada and was granted asylum, dying by suicide in 2020, along with many attempted suicides by a number of Egyptian LGBTQ youths.
+Egyptian LGBTQ individuals and activists are still recovering from the trauma of the backlash.
 Other Egyptian LGBTs had to leave the country because of the social and political threats.
 In January 2019, host Mohamed El Gheity was jailed one year for hosting a gay man on his TV show.